rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 ## Asynchronous Notification Model

-There are a number of asynchronous callback registration functions these are defined by `xxx_callback_register()` and marked in the doxygen comments with token `@execution callback`
+There are number of asynchronous callback registration functions these are defined by `xxx_callback_register()` and marked in the doxygen comments with token `@execution callback`

 As a few examples of this are:-